-A schedule showing major state appropriations and revenue allocations for direct assistance to political subdivisions covering biennial assistance from 1999-2001 through 2009-11 is attached as an appendix.
-Comparison of appropriations and revenue allocations for 1999-2001 and 2009-11 shows an increase of 104.5 percent in state appropriations and revenue allocations to political subdivisions over that time period.
-This can be compared with an increase of 45.7 percent in political subdivisions' property taxes and special taxes levied from 2001 to 2008.
-Appropriations by the state in 2009 mark the first time in many years that state appropriations and revenues to political subdivisions increased at a faster rate than political subdivisions' property taxes and special taxes levied.
+A schedule showing major state appropriations and revenue allocations for direct assistance to political subdivisions covering biennial assistance from 2001-03 through 2011-13 is attached as an appendix.
+Comparison of appropriations and revenue allocations for 2001-03 and 2011-13 bienniums shows an increase of 145 percent in state appropriations and revenue allocations to political subdivisions over that time period.
+This can be compared with an increase of 38 percent in political subdivisions' property taxes and special taxes levied from 2001 to 2010.
+The Legislative Assembly has taken action by providing property tax relief and other assistance to reduce the property tax burden.
+Appropriations by the state in 2009 marked the first time in many years that state appropriations and revenues to political subdivisions increased at a faster rate than political subdivisions' property taxes and special taxes levied.
 For example, from 1994 to 2007 property taxes and special taxes levied by political subdivisions increased 95.9 percent while state appropriations and revenue allocations to political subdivisions increased by 83.6 percent.
-Most of the increase in 2009 appropriations and revenue allocations to political subdivisions is attributable to enactment of Senate Bill No. 2199, which provided property tax relief by appropriating \$295 million for the 2009-11 biennium for allocation to school districts to reduce school district property taxes.
+Most of the increase in state appropriations and revenue allocations to political subdivisions is attributable to enactment of 2009 Senate Bill No. 2199 and 2011 House Bill No. 1047, which provided property tax relief by appropriating \$295 million for the 2009-11 biennium and \$342 million for the 2011-13 biennium for allocation to school districts to reduce school district property taxes, 2011 appropriation increases for state school aid per student totaling approximately \$167 million more than in the 2007-09 biennium, 2011 appropriations of \$167 million for local transportation projects, 2011 energy development impact grants increases totaling nearly \$100 million, and very significant increases in state aid distribution fund and oil and gas gross production tax allocations.